About Brad D. Smith

 Through Wing 2 Wing, Brad and Alys are currently seeking to advance education, entrepreneurship and environment in communities that have been traditionally overlooked.
 The Smiths have made contributions to various organizations and educational institutions throughout the years — continuously seeking ways to give back to Appalachia.
 In 2021, Brad and Alys made a transformational donation to West Virginia University that assisted with the creation of the Outdoor Economic Development Collaborative and, subsequently, the Ascend West Virginia program and its mission to draw remote workers to the state.

-Outside of his role at Wing 2 Wing Brad has also been working to achieve his goals and bring his vision for the state to life through his role at Marshall University, which he sees as a great equalizer.
-In September 2022, he was elected to the Board of Directors of Humana, Inc and, in 2023, he took on a position as a member of the Audit Committee for Amazon’s board of directors.
+Outside of his role at Wing 2 Wing, Brad has also been working to achieve his goals and bring his vision for the state to life through his leadership at Marshall University, where he serves as President.
+In September 2022, he was elected to Humana Inc.’s Board of Directors.
+The following year, he joined Amazon’s Board of Directors as a member of the Audit Committee.
+In 2025, Brad expanded his leadership roles by joining the Board of Directors for JPMorgan Chase.
+He also serves as a Board Advisor for DignifiHealth and co-chairs the Southern Regional Educational Board’s Commission on AI in Education.

 To stay informed on Brad and his work, be sure to follow and connect with him on social media.
 Connect with Brad on LinkedIn, follow him on Facebook, read about his philanthropic activities and work in academia on Substack and watch his latest appearances on YouTube.